32 Share-based payments

 |Type||Valuation technique||Significant, non-observable input factors||Relationship between significant, non-observable input factors and measurement at fair value|

-Net gains and losses from financial instruments are distributed among the categories of IAS 39 for financial assets and financial liabilities at the amounts specified:
+Net gains and losses from financial instruments are distributed among the categories for financial assets and financial liabilities at the amounts specified:

 These items also include interest income and expenses, as well as dividends and income from financial assets derecognised in their entirety.

-For financial instruments that were not measured at fair value through profit and loss, interest income of € 20,579 thsd (previous year: € 21,298 thsd) and interest costs of € 1,238 thsd (previous year: € 1,843 thsd) were made.
+For financial instruments that were not measured at fair value through profit or loss, interest income of € 17,485 thsd (previous year: € 20,579 thsd) and interest costs of € 666 thsd (previous year: € 1,238 thsd) were incurred.

 For impairment losses, we refer to the note on the items "Receivables from the banking business", "Other receivables and assets" and "Financial investments".
 Commission income and expenses that were not included in the process for determining the effective interest rate can primarily be attributed to early repayment penalties to a negligible extent.